 contact us for an appointment.

-During the Carnival holidays and the first week of the Easter holidays, the ABC-house will be open for groups from after-school care or other (youth) organisations.
+During the Carnival holidays and the second week of the Easter holidays, the ABC-house will be open for groups from after-school care or other (youth) organisations.

 We can invite a maximum of 30 children per day from primary schools and guide small groups through the ABC-house.